 Remember to PIN THIS to save the recipe for later!

-Fish Tacos Al Pastor w/ Grilled Pineapple Salsa
+How to Make Fish Tacos Al Pastor with Grilled Pineapple Salsa

 I pretty much followed tradition when it came to blending these amazing flavors, and with the help of the smokiness of the grill, the tender yet firm mahi-mahi showcased the sauce perfectly.